Updated May 2022

 The East-West Center (EWC) accepts applications from scholars and analysts who wish to undertake policy-relevant research and writing in one of the following areas: International relations in Asia; Political and economic change in Asia; U.S.-Asia relations; and/or Economic integration and architecture in the Asia-Pacific.
 The fellowship finances a 3-month residence at the East-West Center in Washington, D.C.
 The fellowship includes a monthly stipend of $2,500 to $4,500 (dependent upon experience) and RT economy airfare to Washington, D.C.
 Applicants must be nationals of a country within the scope of their fellowship.

 The Central Asia-Azerbaijan Fellowship Program (CAAFP) is intended for young professionals from Central Asia and Azerbaijan who want to enhance their research and analytical skills and seek to become public policy leaders in their respective countries.
 Fellows will spend 5 months in residence at the GW Elliott School and/or SIPRI North America.
-They are offered a series of tailor-made programs and introduced to U.S. policy and expert communities in both Washington, D.C. and New York.
+They are offered a series of tailor-made programs and introduced to U.S. policy and expert communities in both Washington, D.C., and New York.
 Fellows received a monthly stipend of $3,000 and travel expenses.
 Applicants must be between 25 and 40 years old.

 The fellowship provides grants for scholars and policy thinkers on American foreign policy, international relations, international security, military policy, and diplomatic and military history.
-The purpose of the program is to strengthen the U.S. community of scholars and researchers conducting policy analysis in these fields.
+The purpose of the program is to strengthen the U.S. community of scholars and researchers conducting policy analyses in these fields.
 There will be at least three research grants of $60,000 each to enable the recipients to research and write a book.
 This program supports junior or adjunct faculty, research associates, post-docs who are engaged in policy-relevant research, and writing and think tank affiliates who are focused on U.S. strategic and foreign policy issues.

 Founded in 1997, the International Affairs Fellowship in Japan (IAF-J), sponsored by Hitachi, Ltd., seeks to strengthen mutual understanding and cooperation between the rising generations of leaders in the United States and Japan.
 The program provides a selected group of mid-career U.S. citizens the opportunity to expand their professional horizons by spending a period of research or other professional activity in Japan.
 The IAF-J is only open to U.S. citizens.
 The duration of the fellowship is 3-12 months.
 The program awards a stipend in yen which covers travel and living expenses in Japan.